 (Ed.
-Note) We are republishing this popular post on the subject of playing within yourself due to requests under the post titled “Zen and the Art of Pickleball” Enjoy!)
+Note) We have updated and are republishing this popular post on the subject of playing within yourself due to requests under the title “Zen and the Art of Pickleball” Enjoy!)

 We’ve been meaning to use the title Zen and the Art of Pickleball just ‘cuz we think it’s cool and also ‘cuz we admire some books using “Zen” in their names, such as Zen and the Art of Motorcycle Maintenance , Zen in the Art of Archery and others.
 And to legitimize the effort we may be a little Zen-like.
 Not much, tho.
 Mainly this is a piece discussing one specific pickleball strategy, and also one tactic that we see players begin to use most regularly when they move to 4.5 and above.